BattletechModders/CBTBehaviorsEnhanced/README.md

 The inputs for these values differ based upon configuration values (exposed through `mod.json`) and per-unit statistic values (added through status effects).
 They vary between attacker and target, allowing mod authors great flexibility in designing attacks.

-Damage is applied to the attacker and target as a series of clusters.
-The size of each cluster is determined by the *DamageClusterDivisor* in `mod.json`.
-Each cluster is resolved on the standard damage table for the target, as per a normal attack.

 *Damage Inputs*

 | Input     | Attacker Source Value                                        | Target Source Value                                          |